 These easy three ingredient peanut butter dog treats are quick, simple, and doggone delicious.
 They smell pretty fab to us humans, too!
 Ready to make your own super simple homemade dog treats?
 Check out this easy homemade peanut butter dog treat recipe and details.

+This recipe was one of the earliest shared here on the blog.
 Although baking with brown rice flour is my go-to method for making most baked dog treats (I like playing with shapes), this recipe is one of our reader favourites.
 In the years since this little post was first shared on our blog, many of you have messaged, comments, and even shared photos of you own baking of these treats.
-We never imagined when we started sharing our blog that it would touch so many people and pets.
+We never imagined when we started the Dalmatian DIY blog that it would touch so many people and pets, both near and far.
 Woofs to our furfriends all over the world.

 This is a very easy recipe for anyone looking for a special homemade dog treat idea.
 It’s quick, simple, and hard to mess up.
 It’s a great one for cooking with children to make a special treat for their best furry friend.
 They can even taste test the treats together after baking.
 They do smell really good.
 Haha!
 The cooling rack was well guarded at our place by handsome (albeit slightly drooly) spotted sous-chefs.
-These soft cookie style dog treats are doggone delicious, but not so yummy to us humans who are used to sweeter (naughtier) human treats.
+These soft cookie style dog treats are doggone delicious to the pups, but not so yummy to us humans who are used to sweeter (naughtier) cookies.